codedragon/code_reviews/slides.md

-# Fix the bug, test passes
+# Fix the bug so the test passes